wsilverio11/Debugger-Lab/README.md

-# CSCI 121: Computer Science II - Debugger Lab
+# CSCI 121: Computer Science II
+## Debugger Lab

-## Overview
+### Overview

 The goal of this lab is for you to learn about and practice using the debugger built into DrJava.
 In addition, you will see an example of a program where multiple classes work together to solve a larger problem.

-## Workflow
+### Workflow

-You will use the same GitHub workflow for this lab as you did for last week's lab.
-To get started, fork this repository.
-Clone your forked repository to the machine you are working on, complete the lab, add to the repository the files you created, commit, push, and create a pull request.
-If you forget the details of these steps, see last week's lab.
+You will use the same git workflow for this lab as you did for last week's lab:

+1. Fork the assignment repository
+2. Clone your forked repository to the machine you are working on
+3. Complete the lab
+4. Add any files you created to the repository
+5. Commit
+6. Push
+7. Review your repository on GitHub to make sure everything looks good
+8. Create a pull request

+If you forget the details of these steps, review last week's lab.

 In last week's lab you created a text file and a Java file for your submission.
 This week's lab requires you to answer a series of questions and fix some Java code.
-The changes you make to the Java code will be detected and added to the repository by git when you commit.
+The changes you make to the Java code will be detected and added to the repository by git automatically when you commit.
 Your answers to the questions in the lab should be placed in a *Markdown* file.

+### Editing Markdown Files

-Markdown allows you to add special formatting syntax to text files so that they can be converted to nice looking web pages or documents.
-This lab document was written in Markdown and saved as README.md in the lab repository.
-GitHub looks for a file called README.md in every repository, and displays it nicely on the home page for the repository.
+Markdown is a markup language.
+Markup languages allow you to add special formatting syntax to text files so that they can be converted to nice looking web pages or documents.
+This lab document was written in Markdown and saved as `README.md` in the lab repository.
+GitHub looks for a file called `README.md` in every repository.
+If it exists, GitHub displays it nicely on the home page for the repository.

 In the lab repository there is a file called `ExampleAnswers.md`.
 Click on this file in GitHub and notice how it is formatted.
 Now click on the "Raw" button